webdevholland/100-days-of-code/rules.md

 ### *I will code for at least an hour every day for the next 100 days.*

 #### Start Date
-June 25th, 2016.
-[PUT YOUR DATE HERE]
+September 1, 2019 (back-to-school season, how apropos ;-) )

 ## Additional Rules
-1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
+1. I will tweet about my progress every day using the hashtag #100DaysOfCode
 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
-4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
+4. I will update my [Log](log.md) with the day's progress and provide a link so that others can see my progress.
 5. I will work on real projects, facing real challenges.
 The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
-(If you've just started learning to code, read [FAQ](FAQ.md))
+(If you've just started learning to code, read [FAQ](FAQ.md))*

+*Note by webdevholland: I will be building apps in Brad Schiff's JavaScript course on Udemy.

 ## Ideas to make this challenge more effective
 1. To increase the chances of success, it's a requirement that you add a link to each of the day posts in the [log](log.md).
 It can be a link to a commit on GitHub, a link to a blog post